 Ajial reserves the right to place students in a manner that balances classes as fairly and equitably as possible.
 The departmental principal is responsible for placing students in class sections.
 No personal requests or preferences will be accepted unless expressly related to counsellor records for that student.
-It is the policy for twin siblings to be placed in separate classes at least by grade 3 in the interest of development academically, socially and emotionally.
+It is the policy for twin siblings to be placed in separate classes in the interest of development academically, socially and emotionally.
 Opportunities exist for children to meet at lunch and break times throughout the day.